KiltedCode/khandaria-campaign/sessions/2019/2019-05-30-cone-of-portal.md

 group of men on far side frozen reaching towards the sphere
 make new stand with stone shape, align one cone
 shrinks from marble to bird shot size but stabilizes
-`Belsarin` feels portal interact with it, but not sure what will happen if touches
+`Belsaran` feels portal interact with it, but not sure what will happen if touches
 touches portal with 10 foot pole, feel resistance, but then doesn't want to come out, pole is frozen, degraded
 tries to hit with pole, snaps off, now 9 foot pole
 move cone and now even smaller, size of bb